 I didn’t realize that time that my wheelchair would become like a companion.
 Back then, I traveled in a manual wheelchair.
 As the years passed, I was gifted the automatic wheelchair by my cousin brother in law.
 It was a blessing and turned out to be my travelling partner which gave me life and made me a confident traveler

 I took a trip with a few friends in Malaysia and allowed myself to be there on my own for 2 complete days.
 However, I did not stay there for 2 days.
 I booked my flight to Bali.
 That was the first time that I was actually traveling solo.

 On returning to India, I was sure that I wanted to do this again.
 Hence, I reached out to a few travel companies to arrange tours.
 But they did not allow me to wander out solo fearing for my life.

 So I knew that I had to travel completely on my own.
 I had to do my own research and plan my own trips.
 My friends and family became my moral support once they saw my confidence and urge to travel.
 My brother especially would tell me to go to countries where he had his friends and call them to accommodate me if possible and look after me if I needed help.

-This is me posing for the camera outside a winery at Queensland, Australia.
+This is me posing for the camera outside a winery in Queensland, Australia.
 This region is not only one of the most wheelchair travel friendly in the world but also quite safe for solo women nomads like me.

 At a bridge in Ohio trying to power my way ahead.
 In recent times, various states across the United States of America have become flag bearers of ‘accessible travel.’
 This makes these locales a delightful experience to visit.